 • Biography about Carl Nielsen by professor Michael Fjeldsøe, which is expected to be published in 2020

-• DR’s Carl Nielsen Kammermusik Konkurrence 2019 (Carl Nielsen Chamber Music Competition 2019), a cooperation between DR (the Danish National TV), the Royal Danish Library and the Royal Danish Academy of Music
+• Carl Nielsen Kammermusik Konkurrence 2019 (Carl Nielsen Chamber Music Competition 2019), a cooperation between DR (the Danish National TV), the Royal Danish Library and the Royal Danish Academy of Music

 • The Carl Nielsen International Competition 2019 on behalf of Odense Symphony Orchestra

 EXHIBITION IN CONNECTION WITH HONORARY AWARDS 2020

 The honorary awards 2018 were handed over on 28 September 2018 at Den Frie, where it is possible to see the recipients’ exhibitions until 28 October 2018.